S3-working-group/s3-practical-guide/docs/all.md

 -   Things essential for successfully accounting for the domain that only the delegator can do.
 -   Things that make the delegatees' life easier and are worthwhile including.

-Describe the delegator’s responsibilities in specific and measurable terms, so that they can be reviewed and developed as required.
+Describe the delegator's responsibilities in specific and measurable terms, so that they can be reviewed and developed as required.

 ###### Key Metrics